 …is home to the Highland Games in the summer, and a must-see hiking spot for most of the year.
 It’s also home to the mile-high swinging bridge which has been terrifying people with a fear of heights (like me!) for decades.
 We did not visit this trip, but I went in my teens, and I have fond memories.
 Many of the hiking trails are more suited for older children and teens.
 There is a charge for admission, but this is a place you can easily spend an entire day.
 Packing a lunch would not be a bad idea.

 …is mostly an area to drive through, but there are hiking trails that are adjacent to it.
 There are well-marked overlooks that make travel along a parkway a treat in and of itself.
 Picnic areas and creeks for wading are welcome stops, especially in summer.

-…This scenic town is named for this natural stone overlook.
+…\is named for this natural stone overlook.
 There is paid admission to the overlook, as well as a gift shop.
 The town’s downtown center is full of unique gift shops and eateries and is well worth exploring.

 …is a great place to stop, and is actually on your way up or down the mountain!
 Located about two hours from Columbia, it’s named for a tall rock with a fabulous waterfall.
 You can take an elevator up to the top, and hike down (really the best option, in my opinion).
-There is a special kids’ trail, and check online for discounts for family tickets.
+There is a special kids’ trial and check online for discounts for family tickets.